 External Communications: No matter who you need to stay in touch with—investors, board members, the media, industry pundits, or your current customers, a podcast is a simple and interesting way to do that.

 Website Content Improvements: Want your website to be seen as an important resource?
 Adding content like podcasts will not only add stickiness to your site, but Google and the other search engines will love that you’ve got a mix of media on your site.

 If those benefits have you thinking that it might not be a bad plan to think about adding a podcast series to your marketing efforts, then stay with me.
 I want to give you some tips on attracting and keeping an audience.
 But even if you follow all of these suggestions, you’re going to have to be a little patient.
 This isn’t a marketing tactic that you try once or twice and then figure it didn’t work.

 Don’t even start this if you aren’t going to give it a good year to take seed and grow.
 Here are a few ways to help make that happen.

 Keep it Short: Most people will have an attention span of 15-30 minutes at the most for any given topic.
 Don’t be afraid to be brief.
 Even a 5-10 minute podcast can be very effective.
 One way to do that is to remember—one podcast, one key message.

 Use MP3 for your file format: Most rich media players can play an MP3 formatted file.
 You can offer other options as well, as long as MP3 is there.

-Let Them Subscribe: Don’t count on your audiences continually coming back to your site.
+Let Them Subscribe: You may work with podcast promotion companies or invest in paid ads, but simply attracting new listeners is not enough.
+Don’t count on your audiences continually coming back to your site.
 Give them subscription options so every time you produce new content, they receive it automatically.